dwelter/pestpp/README.md

 The master branch includes a Visual Studio 2015 project, as well as makefiles for linux and mac.

 ## Testing
-The benchmarks/ folder contain several test problems of varying problem size which are used to evaluate the performance of various aspects of the PEST++ algorithm and implementation.
+The benchmarks/ folder contain several full-worked test problems of varying problem size which are used to evaluate the performance of various aspects of the PEST++ suite.

 ## Dependencies
 Much work has been done to avoid additional external dependencies in PEST++.
 As currently designed, the project is fully self-contained and statically linked.